There's no cure for genital herpes. Treatment with prescription antiviral medications may:

 - Valacyclovir (Valtrex)

-Your doctor may recommend that you take the medicine only when you're experiencing symptoms of an outbreak.
-Or your doctor may recommend that you take a medicine daily, even when you're not experiencing any signs of an outbreak, to minimize your chances of recurrent outbreaks.
+Your doctor may recommend that you take the medicine only when you have symptoms of an outbreak or that you take a certain medication daily, even when you have no signs of an outbreak.

 May.
 21, 2014

 - Genital herpes: CDC fact sheet.
 Centers for Disease Control and Prevention. http://www.cdc.gov/std/herpes/STDFact-herpes-detailed.htm.
 Accessed Jan.
 7, 2014.